Excel Formula Protection

 - Click on Protect Sheet.

-- In the Protect Sheet dialog box, make sure that the option “Protect worksheet and contents of the locked cells” is selected.
+- Make sure to select the “Protect worksheet and contents of the locked cells” option in the Protect Sheet dialog box.

 - Optionally, you can set a password.